Solomon Grundy (character): Earth-One version's history

 When Earth-Two's Solomon Grundy visited Earth-One, he left behind some residual cells in the sewers.
-The Earth-One Solomon Grundy is born when Parasite uses an enhanced crystal to metabolically hasten the growth of residual cells which becomes a new, much more bestial version.
-During a clash with Superman, it is determined that his might is too much for the Man of Steel, so Superman flies the monster to an alien world inhospitable to all save the hardiest life as the zombie propels himself through the air mimicking his one-time adversary.
+The Earth-One Solomon Grundy is born when the Parasite uses an enhanced crystal to metabolically hasten the growth of residual cells which becomes a new, much more bestial version.
+During a clash with Superman, it is determined that his might is too much for the Man of Steel, so Superman flies the monster to an alien world inhospitable to all save the hardiest life as the zombie propels himself through the air, mimicking his one-time adversary.

-This version repeatedly plagues Superman for years until during an encounter wherein multiple Grundys are spawned, Superman and the Swamp Thing both encounter the clones.
+This version repeatedly plagues Superman for years until during an encounter wherein multiple Grundys are spawned, Superman and the Swamp Thing both encounter the Grundy clones.
 Soon, Superman obtains a compound from S.T.A.R.
 Labs which causes the Grundys to become inert, in effect killing the seemingly unkillable man-thing.
-Swamp Thing attempts to cry out for Superman to stop as he believes Grundy to meet the definition of life, but Swamp Thing is unable to express this due to physical difficulty in speaking.
+The Swamp Thing attempts to cry out for Superman to stop as he believes Grundy to meet the definition of life, but the Swamp Thing is unable to express this due to his physical difficulty in speaking.
 This version of Grundy returns one final time, without explanation, leading a gang in the Earth-One Gotham City.
 He is apparently destroyed yet again when Batman tricks the creature into a blast furnace, where it is apparently consumed by the flames.

 This version of Grundy was retroactively erased from history after the revamping of Superman in Crisis on Infinite Earths.